hotosm/tracing-guides/_posts/tips/0100-01-01-ID_tracing_roads_nodes.md

 tags: [roads, nodes, vector]
 ---

-To trace a road, use the Line tool in iD Editor (Shortcut: 2) and trace along the middle of the road.
+To trace a road, use the Line tool in iD Editor (Keyboard Shortcut: 2) and trace along the middle of the road.
 See below for an example of too few nodes (left), too many nodes (center), and the right amount of nodes (right).